 ISO keypads are difficult to find anywhere.
 Most keypads are mainly available in ANSI keyboard layout than in the ISO keyboard layout, making the few keypads available in the ISO keyboard layout expensive to buy.

-Advantages of the ANSI Keyboard Layout
+Advantages of the ANSI keyboard Layout

 Using the ANSI keyboard layout comes with a host of benefits.
 Below are the advantages of using the ANSI keyboard layout.

-Enter Key Placement
+Enter Key Accessibility

 On the ANSI keyboard layout, the enter key is closer to your right pinky finger, which makes it easier to reach.